asoylemez/sqp-simulation/README.md

 Data Availability: All simulation data, statistical results, and analysis scripts are available in this repository.

 Main Script: Mars_and_Earth_CQON.py contains the complete comparative analysis workflow.

+This research represents an ongoing investigation into quantum coherence as a potential framework for understanding life's emergence across planetary environments.
+All findings should be interpreted as model-based insights requiring further experimental validation.